dnp3/opendnp3-guide/source/building/building-windows.rst

 =====================
-Building on Windows
+Windows Build
 =====================

-If you've installed boost and set the three environment variables BOOST_INCLUDE, BOOST_LIB, and JAVA_HOME (optional) as described :doc:`here </building/prerequisites-windows>` the solution file should build without incident.
+Opendnp3, the .NET bindings, and the graphical simulator may all be built using the supplied Visual Studio 2013 solution file.

+Your SLN file references the ASIO_HOME environment variable, so don't forget to set it.

 The default configuration on windows is to build the core C++ library as a static library.
-A shared library dll (opendnp3java.dll) is built for the Java bindings. .NET assemblies (also dll) are built for the .NET wrappers.